 The purpose of this test is to measure the modulation index of the 406.05MHz repeater and of the 2.4 kbps data channel.
+For Sarsat SARR-2, only the modulation index of the 2.4 PDS data channel is to be measured.

 Under computer control, a signal generator is used to provide an unmodulated test signal to the input of the satellite receiver at a level which will saturate the AGC in the spacecraft receiver, in the 406 MHz uplink frequency band.
-(The 406 MHz band applies only to Sarsat LEOSAR satellites, and not to Cospas LEOSAR satellites.)
+(The 406 MHz receive band applies only to Sarsat SARR-1 LEOSAR satellites, and not to ~~Cospas LEOSAR satellites, nor~~ the SARR-2 satellites.)

 The uplink test signal frequency is compensated for the Doppler shift and is set 7 kHz above the centre frequency of each receiver band.
 The amplitude is also compensated for free space path loss and the effect of nadir angle on the Cospas-Sarsat antenna gain.
-A spectrum analyzer is used to measure the carrier-to-beacon ratio of each test signal in the 10 MHz IF signal.
+A spectrum analyzer is used to measure the carrier-to-beacon power ratio of each test signal in the 10 MHz IF signal, except for SARR-2.
 The data is stored and subsequently used to calculate the RMS modulation index.
+SARR-2 Modulation Index will be calculated using the phase demodulator option of the spectrum analyser.